sarahabell/sarahabell.me/_pages/beads.md

 Made on memory wire, this bracelet doesn't need a fastening.
 It just bounces back to its original shape when you put it on.
 Perfect colours for being patriotic!

+For those of you who like a matching set, here are three of a kind

 # Peacocktail Jewellery

 ![peacock tail necklace](/images/Peacock-Tails-Necklace.JPG)